Popular lifehacks

 THE TOBACCO MOSAIC VIRUS Tobacco mosaic virus causes a mottled browning of tobacco leaves, and accordingly is of major economic importance.
 It also infects other crops, most notably tomatoes.
 The virus is spread mechanically from infected plants to scratched or damaged leaves of normal plants.

-READ ALSO: What SPF is best for 16 year old?
+READ ALSO: What is shallow drainage?

 Why are my plant leaves wrinkled?